xeylou/testade.xeylou.fr/content/posts/nagios-introduction/index.md

 [Add-ons](#add-ons) are needed to monitor hosts system activity.

 A lot of agents are available for windows & linux hosts.
-[Nagios Cross-Platform Agent (NCPA)](https://www.nagios.org/ncpa/) will be used because it is still recently maintained (by Nagios Enterprise).
+[Nagios Cross-Platform Agent (NCPA)](https://www.nagios.org/ncpa/) will be used because it is still recently maintained - by Nagios Enterprise.

-*(note: for community maintained one, [NSclient++](https://nsclient.org/) for windows & linux seems to be a good choice.)*
+*(note: for community maintained one, [NSclient++](https://nsclient.org/) for windows & linux seems to be a good choice)*

 To install NCPA, need to start by downloading & executing the agent installer on the host.